BY571/IQN-and-Extensions/README.md

 ### Implementations
 - Baseline IQN [Notebook](https://github.com/BY571/IQN/blob/master/IQN-DQN.ipynb)
-- Script Version with all extensions: [IQN](https://github.com/BY571/IQN/blob/master/run.py)
+- Script Version with all extensions: [IQN](https://github.com/BY571/IQN/blob/master/run.py) The IQN Baseline in this repository is already a Double IQN version with target networks!

 ### Extensions

 - Dueling IQN
 - Noisy layer
 - N-step bootstrapping